At the Magaziner Center we have decades of experience utilizing chelation therapy as an alternative treatment for heart disease.

 What is chelation therapy?

-Patients who have completed a course of chelation therapy often notice an improvement in energy and well-being, and are often able to reduce or eliminate their need for medication.
-In an analysis of more than 20,000 patients receiving chelation therapy, 87% had measurable improvement in parameters such as exercise tolerance, walking distance and cardiogram results.
+Heart disease patients who have completed a course of chelation therapy often notice an improvement in energy and well-being, and are frequently able to reduce or eliminate their need for medication.
+In an analysis of more than 20,000 patients receiving chelation therapy, 87 percent showed measurable improvements in parameters such as exercise tolerance, walking distance and cardiogram results.
 Chelation therapy is also well regarded as an extremely effective means of detoxifying from heavy metal poisoning, especially when it comes to removing lead from the system.